OnePlus Band price in India, launch date and features

 The upcoming OnePlus Watch was supposed to mark the company’s entry into the wearable segment.
-A new development suggests that we will see a budget fitness tracker launch before the smartwatch, in the form of the OnePlus Band.
+However, it seems like the company will launch a budget fitness tracker before that, in the form of the OnePlus Band.

 In 2020, OnePlus expanded to many new product categories such as mid-range smartphones, affordable smart TVs, true wireless earphones and more.
-Reports from Android Central state that the connected device ecosystem will continue to grow in 2021.
-Budget fitness trackers have seen a lot of interest in recent months, and it looks like OnePlus wants a piece of the pie.
+With the OnePlus Band, the connected device ecosystem will grow to include budget fitness trackers, a space that has seen a lot of interest in recent months.

 Some other OnePlus Band specs and features were leaked by Mukul Sharma in a video, which once again suggests that OnePlus is going after the segment that the Xiaomi Mi Band series pioneered in India.
+Some additional information was shared by Android Central.
 It remains to be seen if it will be a region-exclusive product or not.

 Cut to the chase

-Note: Update (January 4): OnePlus officially teased the launch of the OnePlus Band in India, suggesting that the unveiling is not far now.
-It could be unveiled as early as next week, but global availability might take longer.
-Ishan Agarwal suggests that the OnePlus Band launch will be on January 11 at around Rs 2,499.